AJone1599/BlastPhyMe/Installation.md

 ### 2.2 BlastPhyMe Installation Package

-The BlastPhyMe Installation Package consists of two core installation files and three folders containing the prerequisites.
-Separate packages will be available for installing on 64-bit (x64) or 32-bit (x86) hardware, but for simplicity’s sake this documentation will only refer to the 64-bit files.
-There are no differences in the installation procedure between 64-bit and 32-bit, only that different installation packages are used.
+The BlastPhyMe Installation Package consists of two core installation files.

 ```
  Setup.exe: this file should be run to install BlastPhyMe and its prerequisites
  BlastPhyMeSetupx64.msi: this file contains the configuration information for installing
 BlastPhyMe and its prerequisites
- \DotNetFX40: contains the Microsoft .NET Framework 4.8 full platform
- \BlastPhyMePrerequisitesx64: contains the Microsoft .NET Framework 4.0.2 update, Microsoft
-SQL Server Express LocalDB, and Microsoft SQL Server 2014 Shared Management Objects
- \WindowsInstaller3_1: contains a prerequisite for the Microsoft .NET Framework 4.0 that most
-users will already have had installed by Windows Updates
 ```
 #### 2.2.1 First-Time Installation